MochaSettai/MochaSettai/README.md

 - 💬 Building a real time Game Stats and Leaderboard service system for game servers (it's a team project).

-- 🧩 Developing a vulnerable **MCP server** with FastMCP to secure it against prompt injections

 ---

 ## 🧠 Skills & Tools